 For more return on investment (ROI), one is required to measure and make changes in the omnichannel strategy.
-To enable a business owner do so, analytics applications such as Pointillist and SAS provide meaningful information on relevant key performance indicators (KPIs).
+To enable a business owner to do so, analytics applications such as Pointillist and SAS provide meaningful information on relevant key performance indicators (KPIs).
 Such applications can help a business owner keep a close eye on omnichannel analytics be it offline or online interaction with a potential customer.

 How to ensure customers receive the same message through each channel?

 Offline and online channels represent different marketing avenues.
-It can be a banner advertisement in a brick and more store, storefront, Twitter banner or post, Facebook banner or post, etc., no matter platform it is, the core messaging goal should be consistent.
+It can be a banner advertisement in a brick and more store, storefront, Twitter banner or post, Facebook banner or post, etc., no matter which platform it is, the core messaging goal should be consistent.

 Using the same brand imagery across different channels is highly recommended.
-A more recent innovation in internet of things (IoT) has enabled brands to introduce personalization in the offline world using beacons.
-The core messaging should be same and by introducing personalization in an ecommerce website for better conversion.
+A more recent innovation in the internet of things (IoT) has enabled brands to introduce personalization in the offline world using beacons.
+The core messaging should be the same and by introducing personalization in an ecommerce website for better conversion.